 Immigration, Refugees and Citizenship Canada currently offers three different opportunities for Sponsorship Agreement Holders (SAHs) or their Constituency Groups (CGs) to sponsor refugees.
 A person can only be considered a refugee if they are outside of their country of origin — having fled their homeland and unable to return because of a well-founded fear of persecution based on race, religion, political opinion, nationality or membership in a particular social group, or because of war or severe human rights abuses.

 As a constituency group (CG) of the Associated Gospel Churches, the sponsoring group agrees to provide financial, social and emotional support for the refugees for the duration of the sponsorship period.
 This includes help for housing, clothing and food until the family is settled in their new community.
 PSR & BVOR sponsorships are a one year commitment.

-Refugees must qualify for entry under Canada's laws and must pass medical and security checks before they can come to Canada.
+Refugees must qualify for entry under Canada's laws and must pass medical and security checks administered by Canadian Visa Officers before being given Permanent Resident status in Canada.

 Blended Visa Office Referred (BVOR)

 The Blended Visa Office Referral program was initiated as a three way partnership between UNHCR, the Government of Canada, and Sponsorship Agreement Holders (SAHs).
 Canada hopes to match refugees identified for resettlement by the United Nations High Commissioner for Refugees with interested sponsors through this program.